List of Responding Schools

 The Willamette University Center for Religion, Law and Democracy is an interdisciplinary center devoted to the exploration of the role of religion in law and in public life.
 The Center draws on Willamette's historic and ongoing strengths as a church-related college committed to academic excellence and public service, as well as its location adjacent to the Oregon State Capitol.
 The Center involves students and faculty from the College of Liberal Arts and the College of Law who teach, write, and engage in these issues on a continuing basis.
 As part of its mission, the Center conducts symposia, lectures, scholarly research and curriculum development, funds internships, and serves as a forum for the discussion of these intersecting issues. http://www.willamette.edu/centers/crld/

-The Arthur Liman Public Interest Program provides fellowships for graduates to work full-time in the public interest for one year, as well as modest grants to legal service organizations under the auspices of the Liman Fund.
+The Arthur Liman Center for Public Interest Law provides fellowships for graduates to work full-time in the public interest for one year, as well as modest grants to legal service organizations under the auspices of the Liman Fund.
 It also sponsors a weekly workshop during the fall semester.
-Finally, student associates of the Liman Program work with current and former Liman Fellows on various research projects arising from the fellows' work.
-The Liman Program also holds an annual public interest law colloquium during the spring semester.
-Information about the Liman Program is available on its web site at http://www.law.yale.edu/intellectuallife/ArthurLimanPIFellowship&Fund.htm
+Finally, student associates of the Liman Center work with current and former Liman Fellows on various research projects arising from the fellows' work.
+The Liman Center also holds an annual public interest law colloquium during the spring semester.
+More information can be found here.

-Orville H. Schell, Jr. Center for International Human Rights coordinates a diverse program of human rights activities—from lectures and conferences to the Human Rights Workshop, a weekly gathering of students, scholars, and practitioners in the field of human rights.
+The Orville H. Schell J. Center for International Human Rights coordinates a diverse program of human rights activities—from lectures and conferences to the Human Rights Workshop, a weekly gathering of students, scholars, and practitioners in the field of human rights.
 In addition, the center administers several human rights fellowships for students and recent graduates.
 The Schell Center is directed by Jim Silk, who can be reached at E-mail.
-Information on the Schell Center is available on its website at www.law.yale.edu/intellectuallife/schellcenter.htm.
+More information can be found here.

-The China Center is the primary home for activities related to China at the Law School.
-The cornerstone of these activities is The China Law Center, established in 1999.
-In recent years, The China Center has expanded its work to issues of U.S.-China relations more generally.
-The China Law Center seeks to increase understanding of China's legal system outside of China and to support the legal reform process within China.
-To these ends the Center carries out research and teaching, promotes academic exchanges with China, and undertakes cooperative projects with legal experts in China on important legal reform issues.
+The Paul Tsai China Center is the primary home for activities related to China at the Law School.
+In recent years, the Paul Tsai China Center has expanded its work to issues of U.S.-China relations more generally.
+The Center seeks to increase understanding of China's legal system outside of China and to support the legal reform process within China.
+To these ends it carries out research and teaching, promotes academic exchanges with China, and undertakes cooperative projects with legal experts in China on important legal reform issues.
 The Center's current activities focus on the areas of judicial reform, criminal justice reform, administrative and regulatory reform, constitutional law and public interest law.
 Project activities include research visits to Yale and to China, workshops and seminars in the United States and China, and publications.
 Yale Law School students are encouraged to participate in the work of the Center.
-For information, contact (203) 436-0517 or email E-mail, or look at the Center's website at www.yale.edu/chinalaw.
+For information, contact 203-436-0517 or email E-mail.
+More information can also be found here.

 The Gruber Program for Global Justice and Women's Rights is a Yale University Program administered by Yale Law School.
 It was established in 2011 by philanthropists Peter and Patricia Gruber as part of the Gruber Foundation.
 The Gruber Program at the Law School consists of three core components: l) the Global Constitutionalism Seminar; 2) the Gruber Distinguished Lectures in Global Justice and Women's Rights; and 3) the Gruber Global Justice and Women's Rights Fellowships.
-Sara Lulo is the Director of the Gruber program and can be reached at E-mail.
-Additional information can be found at www.law.yale.edu/intellectuallife/gruberprogram.htm.
+Mindy Jane Roseman is the Director of the Gruber program and can be reached at E-mail.
+More information can be found here.

 Center for Public Service Law - The Cardozo Center for Public Service Law initiates and coordinates Cardozo activities in the area of public service and public interest law, including panels and symposia, clinics, career opportunities, internships, clerkships, public interest stipends, post-graduate fellowships, and the loan repayment assistance program, along with new and creative initiatives.
 The Director and the Assistant Director of the Public Service Law Center work closely with the Burns Ethics Center, the Public Service Scholars Program, the Cardozo Public Law, Policy and Ethics Journal, public interest student groups including Public Interest Law Student Association (PILSA) and the National Lawyers Guild (NLG), and members of the faculty.
 The Center develops programs and outreach to government agencies, federal and state judges and courts, and not-for-profit agencies.